5.17 Children Missing from Care and Home

 - All appropriate agencies and individuals are notified if children and young people are missing and when they return;

-- All appropriate agencies and individuals are notified if a child is at risk of CSE and a clear plan of effective inter-agency action is in place to manage and reduce the level of risk of CSE to individuals;
+- All appropriate agencies and individuals are notified if a child is at risk of CSE;

 - A clear plan of effective inter-agency action is in place to trace or return children who run away or go missing;

 - Appropriate and effective actions are taken when children and young people return or are located.
-This includes; (1) Provision of a safe and well check by police, (2) a follow-up return interview and (3) on-going support when required;
+This includes; (1) Provision of a Prevention Interview by police, (2) a Return Home Interview) and (3) on-going support when required;

 - Children and young people are positively encouraged to influence the outcome of any professional intervention;